jamesgray007/hoai-course/docs/local_setup.md

 ```
 </details>

-## ✅ Install Cursor
+## ✅ Install Cursor (Or Visual Studio Code)
 Cursor is an AI-powered code editor.
 These steps use your browser and the OS installer.
+Cursor is a fork of Visual Studio Code that also include AI-powered development with Github Copilot.
+You can download [VS Code](https://code.visualstudio.com/) for free and follow similar steps.
 <details>
 <summary>macOS</summary>